yovitus/assignment-03/README.md

 1. *Create*, *Read*, and *Update* should return a proper `Response`.
 1. Your are not allowed to write `throw new ...` - use the `Response` instead.
 1. Your code must use an in-memory database for testing.
-1. If a task, tag, or user is not found, return `null`.
+1. If a workItem, tag, or user is not found, return `null`.

-#### 2. Task Repository
+#### 2. WorkItem Repository

-1. Only tasks with the state `New` can be deleted from the database.
+1. Only work items with the state `New` can be deleted from the database.
-1. Deleting a task which is `Active` should set its state to `Removed`.
+1. Deleting a workItem which is `Active` should set its state to `Removed`.
-1. Deleting a task which is `Resolved`, `Closed`, or `Removed` should return `Conflict`.
+1. Deleting a workItem which is `Resolved`, `Closed`, or `Removed` should return `Conflict`.
-1. Creating a task will set its state to `New` and `Created`/`StateUpdated` to current time in UTC.
+1. Creating a workItem will set its state to `New` and `Created`/`StateUpdated` to current time in UTC.
-1. Create/update task must allow for editing tags.
+1. Create/update workItem must allow for editing tags.
-1. Updating the `State` of a task will change the `StateUpdated` to current time in UTC.
+1. Updating the `State` of a workItem will change the `StateUpdated` to current time in UTC.
 1. Assigning a user which does not exist should return `BadRequest`.
-1. TaskRepository may *not* depend on *TagRepository* or *UserRepository*.
+1. WorkItemRepository may *not* depend on *TagRepository* or *UserRepository*.

 #### 3. Tag Repository

-1. Tags which are assigned to a task may only be deleted using the `force`.
+1. Tags which are assigned to a workItem may only be deleted using the `force`.
 1. Trying to delete a tag in use without the `force` should return `Conflict`.
 1. Trying to create a tag which exists already should return `Conflict`.

 #### 4. User Repository

-1. Users who are assigned to a task may only be deleted using the `force`.
+1. Users who are assigned to a workItem may only be deleted using the `force`.
 1. Trying to delete a user in use without the `force` should return `Conflict`.
 1. Trying to create a user which exists already (same email) should return `Conflict`.